nansencenter/nersc-vagrant/README.md

 Roles
 =====
 * conda
- * Setup Ubunto or CentOS
+ * Setup Ubuntu or CentOS
+ * Mount netwrok folders
  * Install minimal conda

 * condarecipes
  * Prepare for building packages for conda

+* condarecipes32
+ * Prepare for building packages for conda for 32bits

 * course
  * Clone nansat-lectures
  * Add Jupyter-notebook to crontab